“ There is a therapist for every journey, but every journey is not for every therapist.”

 Couples Counseling $245-$290 per session

 As an out-of-network provider, my services are eligible for partial reimbursement by most insurance providers.
 I am happy to provide you with a superbill.
-Some clients will receive a portion (generally between 40-80%) of counseling fees reimbursed to them from their insurance companies dependent on their individual insurance covereages.
+Most clients will receive a portion (generally between 40-80%) of counseling fees reimbursed to them from their insurance companies dependent on their individual insurance coverages.

 Clinical Supervision $75-$100